facebook/react-native-website/website/versioned_docs/version-0.5/linking-libraries-ios.md

 original_id: linking-libraries-ios
 ---

 Not every app uses all the native capabilities, and including the code to support all those features would impact the binary size...
-But we still want to support these features whenever you need them.
+But we still want to support adding these features whenever you need them.

 With that in mind we exposed many of these features as independent static libraries.